Jersey (2022 film): Plot

 26-year-old Arjun Talwar is an extraordinary cricketer from Chandigarh with the highest batting average in all of India and 106 half-centuries, fifty-two centuries, nine double centuries and two triple centuries to his name.
 Following the 1985-86 Duleep Trophy finals, Arjun awaits news of his selection in the India national team, only to find out his inclusion in the list was a misprint.
 Following this, he quits cricket.
 Arjun then applies for a job in the food sector and shortly after marries his girlfriend Vidya, with whom he has a son named Ketan, nicknamed Kittu.
 However, sometime in the early 1990s, Arjun is suspended from his job on corruption charges, although he is innocent.

 In 1996, Arjun lives with Vidya and Kittu in a dilapidated house in Chandigarh, with Vidya struggling to make ends meet as a hotel receptionist.
+There is a flashback to their love story.
+Vidya marries Arjun despite her father's opposition.

-Kittu loves playing cricket, much like Arjun did, and wishes to get a jersey of the Indian national team for his upcoming birthday.
-Arjun tries getting one, but finds out it is very expensive; he then tries to loan the Jersey in vain and Vidya refuses to lend him money for the same.
-His friends try pooling funds for the jersey, but fall very short of the budget.
+Meanwhile in the present, Kittu loves playing cricket, much like Arjun did.
+He wishes to get a jersey of the Indian national team for his upcoming birthday.
+Arjun tries getting one, but finds out it is very expensive; he then tries to loan the jersey in vain and Vidya refuses to lend him money for the same.
+His friends try pooling funds for the jersey, but fall quite short of the budget.
 Arjun's former coach Baali Sir approaches him to inform him of an upcoming charity match between Punjab and New Zealand, with players' fees included.
 Arjun's friend lies that Arjun has agreed to play, forcing Arjun to practice for the match late at night.

 The next day, the New Zealand team bats impressively and sets a high target for Punjab.
 At first, Punjab seems to be losing the match, with very few runs and wickets falling quick.
 Arjun is sent onto the pitch, hitting fours and sixes with ease.
 Although the Punjab team eventually loses the match by one run, Arjun is praised by many, especially Kittu, for his exceptional batting.
 However, he is dismayed to find out that players' fees are going to charity as well.
 Arjun, ashamed that he was unable to get his son a jersey, tells Baali Sir that he wants to get back up playing cricket.